-Ms Pisasale of our office recently dealt with a conspiracy to defraud matter involving the use of credit-card skimming devices attached to ATM’s by members of a Romanian crime syndicate.
+Ms Pisasale of our office recently dealt with a conspiracy to defraud matter.
+It involved members of a Romanian crime syndicate attaching credit-card skimming devices attached to ATMs.

-In this particular case, two members of the card-skimming syndicate amongst other unidentified members, had placed card-skimming devices at a number of ATMs across Melbourne between March and May 2014 in an attempt to defraud.
-The gang members would wear wigs, blue overalls, fluoro tops and construction hard hats when using the card-skimming devices.
-Using the information illegally downloaded onto gift cards, members would withdraw funds from a number of ATM’s across Melbourne.
-The total fraud value amounted to approximately $250,000.000.
+In this case, two members of the card-skimming syndicate had placed card-skimming devices at a number of ATMs across Melbourne between March and May 2014.
+The gang members wore wigs, blue overalls, fluoro tops and construction hard hats in this conspiracy to defraud.
+Using the information illegally downloaded onto gift cards, members would withdraw funds from ATMs across Melbourne.
+The total fraud value was approximately $250,000.000.
 County Court Judge Bill Stuart said the men’s offending had affected the integrity of the banking system to “a considerable degree”.

-Co-accused Schneider, 58, pleaded guilty to one count of conspiracy to cheat and defraud and was jailed for 5½ years with a non-parole period of 3½ years.
-Our client, pleaded guilty to the same conspiracy charge and was jailed for 2½ years with a minimum of 20 months.
+Co-accused Schneider, 58, pleaded guilty to one count of conspiracy to cheat and defraud.
+The court jailed him for 5½ years with a non-parole period of 3½ years.
+Our client pleaded guilty to the same conspiracy to defraud charge and was jailed for 2½ years with a minimum of 20 months.
 The judge noted he had no criminal history and his prospects for rehabilitation were excellent.
-Mr Oltean was born in Romania and sought political asylum in the United Kingdom in 2000, he arrived in Melbourne from Britain in May 2014 on a tourist visa before joining the conspiracy.
-He confessed to his involvement immediately after his arrest and was found by the court to be genuinely remorseful.
-His solicitor successfully ensured that his role in the defraud offending was significantly distinguished to that of his co-accused.
+Mr Oltean was born in Romania and sought political asylum in the United Kingdom in 2000.
+He arrived in Melbourne from Britain in May 2014 on a tourist visa before joining the conspiracy.
+He confessed to his involvement immediately after his arrest.
+The court found him to be genuinely remorseful.
+His solicitor successfully ensured that his role in the conspiracy to defraud offending was significantly distinguished to that of his co-accused.

 LINK TO ARTICLE: